-The majority of the world's poor populations have no access to reliable pulse oximetry.
-While this challenge is often thought of as a matter of device availability in low and middle-income countries (LMICs), the inequity in pulse oximetry is more complex.
-Pulse oximetry is receiving unprecedented attention for its essential role in COVID-19 patient management as well as new studies reconfirming the technology's inaccuracy in patients with darkly pigmented skin.

-Retrospective data from work published earlier this year by Sjoding et al. identified large enough errors in pulse oximeter performance, for patients who self-identified as Black, to miss clinically significant hypoxemia.
-As a result, the US Food and Drug Administration (FDA) received a Congressional Inquiry requesting a "review of the interaction between a patient's skin color and the accuracy of pulse oximetry measurements".
+The majority of the world's poor populations has no access to reliable pulse oximetry.
+Whereas this challenge is often thought of as a matter of device availability in low- and middle-income countries, the inequity in pulse oximetry is more complex.
+Pulse oximetry is receiving unprecedented attention for its essential role in COVID-19 patient management as well as for new studies reconfirming the technology's inaccuracy in patients with darkly pigmented skin.
+Retrospective data from work published earlier this year by Sjoding et al1 identified large enough errors in pulse oximeter performance, for subjects who self-identified as Black, to miss clinically important hypoxemia.2 As a result, the United States Food and Drug Administration (FDA) received a congressional inquiry requesting a "review of the interaction between a patient's skin color and the accuracy of pulse oximetry measurements."3 actionable changes to current regulations, and initial steps that will improve access to safe oximeters.

-Based on decades of experience with pulse oximeter testing and development at the UCSF Hypoxia Research Laboratory and at Clinimark Laboratories, we believe it is feasible and necessary to fully characterize, in the public domain, the factors that may contribute to missing clinically significant hypoxemia in patients with darkly pigmented skin.
-Here we propose five priority areas of inquiry, actionable changes to current regulations, and initial steps that will improve access to safe oximeters.
+Based on decades of experience with pulse oximeter testing and development at the UCSF Hypoxia Research Laboratory and at Clinimark laboratories, we believe it is feasible and necessary to fully characterize, in the public domain, the factors that may contribute to missing clinically important hypoxemia in patients with darkly pigmented skin.
+Here we propose 5 priority areas of inquiry,